Foofaraw/prympt/README.md

 ---

+## Invoking Prompts

+_prympt_’s main entry point is the `Prompt` class.
+Here’s a simple example that uses it to generate a poem:

+    from prympt import Prompt

+    model_params = {
+        "model": "gpt-4o",
+        "temperature": 1.0,
+        "max_tokens": 5000,
+    }

+    response = Prompt("Can you produce a short poem?").query(**model_params)

+The response can be printed as a regular string, although it is a Python object of type `Response`:

+    print(response)

+By default, the `query()` function uses LiteLLM to interact with the chosen LLM.
+That function does several more things, such as parsing the response of the LLM for return values (see below).

+If you prefer to use your own way to interact with the LLM, you can supply a custom completion function to `query()`:

+    def custom_llm_completion(prompt: str, *args, **kwargs) -> str:
+        # Replace with your own LLM API call
+        message = llm(prompt)
+        return message

+    response = Prompt("Can you produce a short poem?").query(llm_completion=custom_llm_completion, **model_params)
+    print(response)

+---

 ## Error Control

 ### Automatic LLM Query Error Recovery

-Prympt includes an automatic retry mechanism for queries.
+_prympt_ includes an automatic retry mechanism for queries.
 You can specify the number of retries if the LLM response does not match the expected output structure:

     prompt = Prompt("Generate Python function that prints weekday, from any given date").returns("python", "python code goes here") response = prompt.query(retries=5, **model_params)  # Default number of retries is 3